TeamREPENTOGON/REPENTOGON/features.md

 ## void EntityPlayer:SetItemState(CollectibleType CollectibleType)
 This is used for thrown/2-input items (e.g. Bob's Rotten Head).

+## int Room:GetShopItemPrice(int EntityVariant, int EntitySubType, int ShopItemID)
+Returns the price of the item.

 ## PersistentGameData Isaac:GetPersistentGameData()
 Should probably be moved to Game for consistency.